Tool Signing and Signature Verification¶

 | Post-load monitoring | Detect schema mutations by comparing against signed baseline |

-- No major MCP client verifies tool signatures natively — third-party middleware like MCPS fills this gap; native client support remains absent as of 2025
+- No major MCP client verifies tool signatures natively — third-party middleware like MCPS fills this gap, and native client support remains absent as of 2025

-- sigstore-a2a is early-stage — feasibility demonstrated but adoption is limited
+- The sigstore-a2a project is early-stage — feasibility is shown but adoption is limited

-- CI/CD-only signing limits keyless signing to automated pipelines; ad-hoc workflows need alternatives
+- CI/CD-only signing limits keyless signing to automated pipelines, so ad-hoc workflows need alternatives

-- Performance overhead of per-call verification needs profiling in latency-sensitive agents
+- Per-call verification adds performance overhead that needs profiling in latency-sensitive agents

 Key Takeaways¶